wp-plugins/relevanssi/readme.txt

 * Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 3.3.1 =
+* Fixed bugs related to the removal of the cache feature.

 = 3.3 =
 * Improvements to excerpts: excerpts with phrases work much better now, and the excerpt creation logic has been improved: the excerpts are now better.
 The process takes a bit more time, though.